-First Came Kidney Failure, Then There Was The $540,842 Bill For Dialysis
+First Came Kidney Failure.
+Then There Was The $540,842 Bill For Dialysis

 For months, Sovereign Valentine had been feeling progressively run-down.
 The 50-year-old personal trainer, who goes by "Sov," tried changing his workout and diet to no avail.